 Think of all the hours that you put into a project.
 Freelance designers don’t have the benefit of an HR team or company lawyers to protect them if a client goes AWOL and decides not to pay you.
 While it’s all well and good to give clients the benefit of the doubt, it’s incredibly important to have some protection for yourself just in case you need to take things to a tribunal.
 We like to hope that things will never get to that point, but it’s better to have it and not need it than the other way around, right?

 Even more importantly, when a client sees that you have a polished contract, they’ll have more confidence in your abilities.
 Paired with a brilliant online design portfolio, your graphic design contract lets people know that you’re both competent and professional.
 They can depend on you, and are more likely to use your services again in the future.

-Plus, putting together a design contract template means you won’t have to scramble to recreate it from scratch for every new job, freeing up your time to work on creating content for your online portfolio.
+Plus, putting together a design contract template means you won’t have to scramble to recreate it from scratch for every new job, freeing up your time to work on creating content for your online portfolio website.

 Ready to put together your very own graphic design contract?
 Let’s go!

 What You Should Include in Your Freelance Design Contract Template

 Here are a few key things that every freelance design contract should include: